Prosecution of Marte Dalelv: Sentence

 In July 2013, the Dubai Misdemeanour Court convicted Dalelv of falsely reporting to the police that she was raped, for which they sentenced her to three months' imprisonment, and of drinking alcohol, for which they sentenced her to one month's imprisonment.
 The court also convicted her of having consensual extramarital sex, for which they sentenced her to 12 months imprisonment, since extramarital sex (zina) is outlawed in the UAE.
 Dalelv admitted to drinking alcohol, but she denied having consensual sex and making a false report to the police that she had been raped on 6 March.
 She appealed the conviction and had a hearing scheduled for 5 September 2013.
 Her advocate in court asked the court to refer the case to the public prosecution for a re-investigation into her rape claim, arguing:[A]ccording to the forensic examiner's testimony before the court, she did not completely eliminate the probability of rape claiming that Dalelv could have been raped while she slept.
 Although the forensic report did not confirm any rape, the examiner's probability matched my client's claim that H.A. raped her while she slept.

 Dalelv's Sudanese boss pleaded guilty and confessed to having consensual sex.
-He was jailed for 13 months for alcohol consumption and having consensual sex.
+He was jailed for 13 months for alcohol consumption and having consensual extramarital sex.